Quinnipiac University

 Adviser: Professor Chetan Jaiswal

-Clients: Professor Christian Duncan (School of Computing and Engineering), Professor Robin Chataut (School of Computing and Engineering)
+Clients: Professor Christian Duncan (School of Computing & Engineering), Professor Robin Chataut (School of Computing & Engineering)

-In large organizations, access to accurate simulation resources can be limited due to the number of people that depend on them to meet ongoing professional practice evaluations (OPPE) requirements.
+In large organizations, access to accurate simulation resources can be limited because of the number of people who depend on them to meet ongoing professional practice evaluations (OPPE) requirements.
 The Quinnipiac Virtual Medical Simulation aims to address these issues, offering a solution for creating highly customizable VR simulations that mirror real procedures.
 The application supports loading models and assets, building and creating scenarios, practicing inside simulated scenarios, and reviewing results through replays and performance statistics.

 Student Team Members: Jonathan Mason, Matthew Merritt, Michael Merritt